 Presenting the Webinar

-Presenting a webinar can be nerve-racking, especially if you have never presented one before.
+Presenting a live event can be nerve-racking, especially if you have never presented a webinar before.
 Practice your presentation by running one or two rehearsals, and once you go live, imagine you’re talking to your friends, not strangers.
 This will make you feel more confident and allow for easier engagement with your attendees.

 Moreover, showing up in a polished fashion will give you the assurance necessary to run a powerful webinar.
 To look your best, we encourage you to: